kreynoldsf5/pyASEexercises/pyEnvSetup.md

 You will need to prepare your local environment to run Python.
 Recall from the prerequisite work that are targeting Python 3 (because Python 2 will soon be deprecated).

 ## Windows Machines
-Download the [Python installer](https://www.python.org/ftp/python/3.7.2/python-3.7.2-webinstall.exe). *PIP*, the python package manager, is included in this install.
+Download the [Python installer](https://www.python.org/ftp/python/3.7.2/python-3.7.2-webinstall.exe).
+Choose to 'Add Python to your path' when running the installer. *PIP*, the python package manager, is included in this install.

 ## MacOS Machines
 MacOS comes with a system install of python but its quite dated.